Karenna Gore: Personal life

-On July 12, 1997, she married Andrew Newman Schiff, a primary care physician in Washington, D.C., and great-great grandson of Jacob Schiff, at the Washington National Cathedral.
+On July 12, 1997, she married Andrew Newman Schiff, a Washington, D.C. primary care physician and a great-great-grandson of 19th century banker Jacob Schiff, at the Washington National Cathedral.
 Andrew Schiff now works as a biotechnology fund manager.
-They have three children together: Wyatt Gore Schiff (born July 4, 1999, in New York City), Anna Hunger Schiff (born August 23, 2001, in New York City), and Oscar Aitcheson Schiff (born in 2006).
+They have three children together: Wyatt Gore Schiff (born July 4, 1999 in New York City), Anna Hunger Schiff (born August 23, 2001 in New York City), and Oscar Aitcheson Schiff (born in 2006).
 Gore and Schiff separated in 2010 and later divorced.